backwardn/smartos-live/README.md

-This repository is smartos-live, which builds a SmartOS platform image containing the illumos core OS components; a set of "extra" mostly third-party software required by illumos, by other SmartOS software, or for system management; a collection of utilities comprising SmartOS-specific functionality found in `projects/local/`; and implementation-specific overlays that deliver additional files verbatim.
+This repository is smartos-live, which builds a SmartOS platform image containing the illumos core OS components; a set of "extra" mostly third-party software required by illumos, by other SmartOS software, or for system management; and a collection of utilities comprising SmartOS-specific functionality found in `projects/local/`.

 ## Contents